Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 34: May 30, 2024

-# Day 33 of 100 Days of Code: x
+# Day 33 of 100 Days of Code: Python OOP with LinkedIn Learning

 ## Today's Progress

-x
+Explored class methods and members, as well as checking instance types.

+These topics are crucial for designing robust and reusable code structures in Python, enhancing both the functionality and interoperability of classes.

 ## Thoughts

-x
+Checking instance types is also integral for ensuring that the interactions between different components of a program are as expected, preventing runtime errors and improving the reliability of software.

 ## Link to Work